texbarnes/CS1380/README.md

 I'll send announcements through Blackboard, please check there every day.

-Email me using your UTRGV email, and start the subject line like this "CMPE/CSCI 1370 - 01"
+Email me using your UTRGV email, and start the subject line like this "CSCI 1380 - 06"

 ### Office hours